ankurk91/wp-google-map/readme.txt

 Possible reasons are -

 * No internet connection.
 (Internet is must).
-* Other Plugin's java script conflict.
+* Other plugin's java script conflict.
 (Try disabling them one by one).
 * This plugin has a problem/bug.
 (Report it now).